 Writing Numbers in Words

-To me it makes sense to start with writing numbers in words.
-The number words become our spelling words for the week.
-(Fourteen, forty, and ninety are particularly tricky.)
-Then we spend some time converting numbers in standard form to word form.
-Kids need to put commas after period names and use hyphens between tens and ones place words.
-And remember – no and!
+To Ms. Sneed, it made sense to start with writing numbers in words.
+The number words would become their spelling words for the week.
+“Fourteen, forty, and ninety are particularly tricky,” she reminded herself.
+Then they would spend some time converting numbers in standard form to word form.

 Writing Numbers in Standard Form

-Here’s a quick game to practice writing numbers in standard form:
+She looked at a game for writing numbers in standard form:

 - Write each of the ten digits on ten index cards.
 Next, write each place value, ones through millions on ten more index cards.
 Shuffle each set and place face-down on the table.
 Have students draw a digit and a place value then write it on a place value chart.
 When all of the digits are filled, students can read the number.
 (Or, if playing in a group, the student with the highest number wins that round.)